cleancaos/cleancaos.github.com/_posts/2013-09-27-92-tricks-on-comunication.md

 <br />

-**13) How to Meet the People *You* Want to Meet - Whoozat**
+**13) How to Meet the People *You* Want to Meet Whoozat**

-Whoozat is the most effective, least used (by non- politicians) meeting-people device ever contrived.
+Whoozat is the most effective, least used (by non politicians) meeting-people device ever contrived.
 Simply ask the party giver to make the introduction, or pump for a few facts that you can immediately turn into icebreakers.

 <br />